conorwalker/tsa_pairhmm/README.md

 **Assessing candidate events for significance and alignment quality**

-Many of the identified mutation clusters with some associated output will not have arisen due to template switch events.
-Using the approach outlined in [insert DOI], we filter each candidate event based on:
+Many of the identified mutation clusters with output in `aln_scanned.csv` will not have arisen due to a template switch event.
+Using the approach outlined in [insert DOI], we filter each candidate event line based on:

 1. Statistical significance
 2. A threshold on the per-base template switch alignment quality